CorBer/waveSharp/README.md

 ## status update on 2022-12-25

 We have started testing the initial setup to allow batch processing of images, this is still only PNG and TIFF based.
-All settings you can currently alter in waveSharp are available during batch processing.
+All settings you can currently alter in waveSharp will be available during batch processing.

 The batch-processing can be used to either:
 1) create a set of sharpened/colour-balanced files for later use (in the same format as the original)